AI Procurement | | 24 min read

 1. OMB M-25-22: The Core Federal AI Acquisition Guidance

-The memo directs agencies to use cross-functional teams during AI acquisition, including acquisition, IT, cybersecurity, privacy, legal, civil rights, civil liberties, data, budget, and program expertise as needed.
-It also instructs agencies to identify potential risks early and determine whether an AI system is likely to support a high-impact use case.
+The memo directs agencies to use teams across functions during AI acquisition, including acquisition, IT, cybersecurity, privacy, legal, civil rights, civil liberties, data, budget, and program expertise as needed.
+It also instructs agencies to identify potential risks early and determine whether an AI system is likely to support a high impact use case.

-Contractors should prepare evidence in advance.
-That includes a plain-English product description, use case boundaries, data flow diagrams, model or system documentation, testing results, risk management approach, human oversight plan, cybersecurity controls, and performance metrics.
+Contractors should build that evidence before proposal week: plain English product description, use case boundaries, data flow diagrams, model or system documentation, testing results, risk management approach, human review plan, cybersecurity controls, monitoring plan, and performance metrics.

-This matters for contractors because high-impact AI can trigger additional documentation, testing, monitoring, and oversight expectations.
-M-25-21 requires agencies to implement minimum risk management practices for high-impact AI, including pre-deployment testing, AI impact assessments, ongoing monitoring, human training, and appropriate human oversight.
+M-25-21 requires agencies to implement minimum risk management practices for high impact AI, including pre deployment testing, AI impact assessments, ongoing monitoring, human training, and appropriate human review.

-Document intended use, training or operating data, performance measures, privacy concerns, civil rights risk, security risk, and human oversight.
+Document performance measures, privacy concerns, civil rights risk, security risk, human review, and how failures will be handled.

 For GovCon firms, the competitive advantage is not just having AI capability.
 It is having AI capability that can survive government risk review.